 A program developed by INS (Immigration and Naturalization Services) to verify non-citizen immigration status.

-A program that allows a claimant to submit a plan for vocational training or study to enhance his/her changes in the job market.
+A program that allows a claimant to submit a plan for vocational training or study to enhance his/her chances in the job market.
 If approved, Section 30 exempts the claimant from the usual work search requirements.
-It may also extend the benefit year for up to 18 weeks.
+It may also extend the benefit year for up to 26 weeks or until the training program ends, whichever comes first.

 Pay received as the result of an employee’s separation from work.
 It can include severance pay, early termination pay, pay in lieu of notice, continuation or dismissal pay.
 Separation pay may or may not be potentially disqualifying.